sivasubaramanian/password-generator/README.md

 Demonstrates handling of user input validation and error messages.
 Outputs the generated password to a result page.
 Getting Started
-To run this web application locally or deploy it on a web server, follow these steps:
+To run this web application locally or deploy it on a web server.